 As we read through the whole book of Ephesians, we’ll find that the main themes are as follows:

-- Reconciliation of all to God through Jesus Christ
+- Reconciliation of all to God through the Lord Jesus Christ

 - Living our new lives through Jesus’ salvation

-Paul opens his letter by praising God’s blessings and works through Christ Jesus (Ephesians 1:1-3).
-Though we are all sinners, through God’s grace, we are saved through the blood of Jesus Christ.
-Paul reminds us that we were not given salvation for our benefit but so that we could praise and bring glory to God (Ephesians 1:4-11).
+Paul opens his letter by praising for spiritual blessings in Christ and works through Christ who has blessed us (Ephesians 1:1-3).
+Though we are all sinners, through God’s grace, we are saved through the blood of Jesus.
+Paul reminds us that we were not given salvation for our benefit but so that we could praise and bring glory to God and Father of our Lord Jesus Christ (Ephesians 1:4-11).

 Lastly, Paul wrote instructions on living with our “new selves (Ephesians 4:17).
 Our “old selves” are dead, for we lived through the ways of the world.
 We lived in sin and selfishness, only looking to fulfill all that is beneficial and pleasing to us (Ephesians 4:18-19).
 But now that we are given the gift of salvation, Paul encourages us to put off our “old selves” and be made new.
 We are to change our attitude towards life and pattern it to God’s righteousness and holiness (Ephesians 4:23-24).